Our Beach Clean-up Stories

 Here at Velotrade we are not only enabling our clients and platform users to take part in the ESG transition, but we are also engaging in activities with direct and immediate impact.

-For this reason, we have organised two beach clean-ups in the second half of 2021.
+For this reason, we organise beach clean-up events regularly throughout the year.
 Guess what we have learnt?